 Who is presenting at TEDxCollegeofWilliam&Mary?

 It’s a mix of speakers you won’t see anywhere else.
-We’ll be announcing members of our top shelf line-up as we get closer to the event.
+Please see our speakers page.

 What time is the event?

-The full experience is 1 pm-8 pm.
-The official conference is 2 pm-5 pm.
-You won’t want to miss the arrival and after party with art, music, technology and networking.
-The after party is still in the planning stages, but should run from 5 pm to 8 pm.
+The full experience is 1 pm-5:30 pm.
+The official conference is 1 pm-5 pm.
+The after party is still in the planning stages, but should run from 5 pm to 5:30pm.

 Apply for a conference?
 Seriously?